Microsoft/azure-docs.cs-cz/articles/notification-hubs/notification-hubs-ios-xplat-segmented-apns-push-notification.md

         NSArray* categories = [NSArray arrayWithObjects: @"World", @"Politics", @"Business",
                                 @"Technology", @"Science", @"Sports", nil];

-        // Lets send the message as breaking news for each category to WNS, GCM, and APNS
+        // Lets send the message as breaking news for each category to WNS, FCM, and APNS
         // using a template.
         for(NSString* category in categories)
         {